matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

   * For replaces/edits the original event (not previous edits)
   * For references should be the original event (?)

-The same happens in the sync API, howevr the client will need to handle new relations themselves when they come down incremental sync.
+The same happens in the sync API, however the client will need to handle new relations themselves when they come down incremental sync.